 The following is a brief discussion of each element of our named executive officer compensation.
 The Compensation Committee pays each of these elements in order to ensure that a desirable overall mix is established between base compensation and incentive compensation, cash and non-cash compensation and annual and long-term compensation.
 The committee also evaluates on a periodic basis the overall competitiveness of our executive compensation packages as compared to packages offered in the marketplace for which we compete for executive talent.
-Overall, our committee believes that our executive compensation packages are currently appropriately balanced and structured to retain and motivate our named executive officers, who we believe constitute the most experienced senior management team in our industry.
+Overall, our Compensation Committee believes that our executive compensation packages are currently appropriately balanced and structured to retain and motivate our named executive officers, who we believe constitute the most experienced senior management team in our industry.

 Salaries.
-The cash salaries paid to the named executive officers were established following the Towers Perrin study in 2004 and have either remained at the same level or increased by no more than 10% annually since the time of the study.
-These salaries have been incorporated into the terms of existing executive employment agreements with our named executive officers.
+The cash salaries paid to the named executive officers are incorporated into the terms of existing executive employment agreements with our named executive officers.
 Any increases in salaries have been made either pursuant to the terms of the employment agreements or at the discretion of the Compensation Committee.
 Mr. Zoley, who also serves as our Chairman, receives no additional compensation for his board service.

 Annual Cash Incentive Compensation.
-Annual cash incentive compensation for each of our named executive officers is governed by our Senior Management Performance Award Plan which was approved by our shareholders at the Company's 2010 annual meeting of shareholders.
-Payments made in accordance with this plan are tax deductible under Section 162(m) of the Internal Revenue Code of 1986, as amended.
+Annual cash incentive compensation for each of our named executive officers is governed by our Senior Management Performance Award Plan, which was approved by our shareholders at the Company's 2010 annual meeting of shareholders.
+Payments made in accordance with this plan are intended to be tax deductible under Section 162(m) of the Internal Revenue Code of 1986, as amended.
 The plan is administered by our Compensation Committee, which has the authority to make all discretionary determinations necessary or appropriate under the plan.
 The plan is governed by the Compensation Committee and is administered on a day to day basis by the Chief Executive Officer and the Senior Vice President of Human Resources.